2026 Prospective Parents please use the link box down the righthand side to find out further information.

 In years 2 to 4 all children take part in at least one inter-school festival over the course of the year.
 This is supported by RSSP.

 The KS2 playground markings have also been updated to encourage greater levels of activity at lunchtimes.
+The new KS1 marking will be carried out the summer holidays.

 Please see our Sports Premium review for more information on the impact of PE/sport this year.